gabrielaBelsley/ThroughSliceDephasing_2DGRE/README.md

 This code is distributed under the Apache License.
 If you use it, please cite the paper :

-Author: Gabriela Belsley, University of Oxford
+Code Author: Gabriela Belsley, University of Oxford

 gabriela.belsley@siemens-healthineers.com